 Do you consider yourself a geek?
 A nerd?
 Do you live, breathe, sweat and bleed technology?
 Well if you do, then there’s a fair chance you’ve spent hours tinkering.
 With any piece of tech, wanted or unwanted, to make it do something magical.
 Hardware-wise, you may have spent many an hour spent alone, tool in hand getting all dirty and sweaty over a few screws, and many of us crave that satisfactory feeling of a job well done with our software, too.

 Linux, I’ve found, in its many forms is the ultimate platform to tinker and play with the UI and basically customise it to your own personal pleasure.
-Android, in the mobile arena, has adopted a very similar approach whilst iOS is pretty much restricted to what you see is what you get.
+Android, in the mobile arena, has adopted a very similar approach, whilst iOS is pretty much restricted to what you see is what you get.
 Similarly, Mac OS X is pretty limited in terms of desktop enhancements.
-Sure, it has the basics: changing wallpapers, arranging icons, folders and what have you, but in terms of actual productive and attractive enhancements, it’s way, way behind Linux and though not as far, it lays in the wake of Windows thanks to a host of third parties creating their own tools for Microsoft’s OS-in-chief.
+Sure, it has the basics: changing wallpapers, arranging icons, folders and what have you, but in terms of actual productive and attractive enhancements, it’s way, way behind Linux.
+And though not as far, it lays in the wake of Windows thanks to a combination of built-in customisation options and a host of third parties creating their own tools for Microsoft’s OS-in-chief.

 Enter GeekTool.
 An application for Mac OS X, predictably aimed almost exclusively at geeks, to aid in the customisation and personalisation of your Mac OS X desktop.
 [Read more…]